Local structure of classical sequences, regular sequences, and dynamics: Notation

 Thus we can speak about `abelian, nilpotent,\dots realizable' and drop the word `algebraically' where it is clear from the context.
-It would be natural to call realizability at a prime `local' realizability, but we will make use of local properties of groups in the sense of finite generation and so avoid this to minimize confusion.
+It would be natural to call realizability at a prime `local' realizability, but we will also make use of local properties of groups in the sense of finite generation and so avoid this to minimize confusion.
 Thus the concept that any number theorist might wish to call `locally realizable at~$p$' will simply be `realizable at~$p$'.

 The topological analogue of algebraic realizability---imposing additional continuity or smoothness conditions on the system witnessing realizability---turns out not to matter in the following sense.
-Windsor~\cite{MR2422026} showed that if a sequence is realizable in the abstract combinatorial sense then the map~$T$ may be taken to be a~$C^{\infty}$ diffeomorphism of the annulus.
-Constraining the manifold brings in different questions, and Dorota Chanko has shown that, for example, the periodic point sequence for a continuous map on the~$2$-sphere must satisfy additional conditions beyond those arising directly from the Lefschetz fixed-point theorem.
+Windsor~\cite{MR2422026} showed that if a sequence is realizable in the abstract combinatorial sense above then the map realizing it may be taken to be a~$C^{\infty}$ diffeomorphism of the annulus.
+Constraining the space on which the realizing map acts brings in different questions.
+Realizability by a continuous map on a manifold entails additional conditions arising from the Lefschetz fixed-point theorem, but a full picture is not yet available.
+For example, Dorota Chanko in Gda{\'n}sk has recently shown that realizability by a continuous map on the~$2$-sphere requires abstract realizability, the expected combinatorial conditions arising directly from the Lefschetz fixed-point theorem on the~$2$-sphere, and further non-trivial combinatorial conditions.

 Clearly the term-by-term product of realizable (or algebraically realizable) sequences gives a realizable (respectively, an algebraically realizable) sequence, so if~$a$ is realizable at~$q$ for all~$q\in\mathbb{P}$ then~$a$ is realizable.
-This may be viewed as a rather simple `local-to-global' principle, but in our context it is the global-to-local direction that brings in the complexities.
+This may be viewed as a simple `local-to-global' principle.
+In our context it is the `global-to-local' direction that brings in the complexities.
 The extent to which the global-to-local converse may or may not hold involves subtle information about the arithmetic of the sequence involved.